-The coronavirus outbreak will lead to "a global recession of a magnitude never experienced before", but it will eventually allow humanity to restore its values.
-This is the summary of the coronavirus predictions by megatrend expert Li Edelkoort.
+The coronavirus epidemic will lead to “a global recession of a magnitude never experienced before”, but will ultimately allow humanity to restore its values.
+This is the summary of megatrend expert Li Edelkoort's coronavirus predictions.

 Born in Holland in 1950, Edelkoort is considered one of the most influential trendsetters in the world, Advises consumer companies and brands around the world.
-In 2015 he stated "the end of fashion as we know it", claiming that the industry has become "a ridiculous and pathetic parody of what it has been".
+In 2015 he stated “the end of fashion as we know it”, saying the industry has become “a ridiculous and pathetic travesty of what it used to be.”

-"The virus, "Edelkoort says," will have a profound cultural and economic impact.
-People will have to get used to living on fewer goods and traveling less, as the virus disrupts global supply chains and transportation networks. "
+"The virus,” says Edelkoort, “will have a profound cultural and economic impact.
+People will have to get used to living with fewer possessions and traveling less, as the virus disrupts global supply chains and transportation networks.”

 A consumption quarantine

-"It seems we are massively entering a consumer quarantine where we will learn how to be happy with just a simple dress, rediscovering the old favorite clothes we own, reading a forgotten book and dancing in the storm to appreciate the beauty of life"Edelkoort said.
+“It seems we are massively entering a consumer quarantine where we will learn how to be happy in just a simple dress, rediscovering old favorite clothes we own, reading a forgotten book and dancing in the storm to appreciate the beauty of life”Edelkoort said.

-"Recent air images over China showed how two months without mass production cleared the skies and allowed people to breathe again."he said, referring to the fact that carbon emissions and pollution of China's industry have fallen since the virus first hit the country.
-"This means that the virus, in its severity and danger, will show how slowdown and degrowth can produce a better environment that will certainly be visible on a large scale."
+“Recent air images over China have shown how two months without mass production have cleared the skies and allowed people to breathe again”, he said, referring to the fact that carbon emissions and pollution from China's industry have declined since the virus first hit the country.
+“This means that the virus, in its severity and danger, will show how slowing and degrowth can produce a better environment that will certainly be visible on a large scale.”

 I hope for a better system